«Migros does more than people think»

 Through its commitment, Migros invests some of its sales in society.
 Our customers therefore don't have to pay higher prices for bread and Migros, as a cooperative, also gives something back to its customers and thus to society.
 We remain committed – even during the pandemic.
 In order to support artists during these difficult times, we have paid the fees for already planned events, even if they have not been or will not be able to be held.

-Even less well known than the Cultural Percentage is its little brother - the Pioneer Fund.
+Even less well known than the Culture Percentage is its little brother - the Pioneer Fund.
 How do the two differ?

 Are there any pioneer projects that you find particularly impressive?